-Figures 4a and 4c show the modified pulse scheme with Ie = 3.0 mA, t1 = 7 ns, δ = 5 ns, I0 =1.2 mA, I1 = 2.4 mA, Δt = 4 ns, τ = 3 ns for input patterns of 1010 and 0101, respectively.
+Figures 4 shows the input patterns with modified pulse scheme with Ie = 3.0 mA, t1 = 7 ns, δ = 5 ns, I0 =1.2 mA, I1 = 2.4 mA, Δt = 4 ns, τ = 3 ns.
 For simplicity we denote these input patterns with the above mentioned parameters as IP1.
+Figure 4a shows the input pattern of 1010, Mx response in Fig. 4b and the FFT spectrum in Fig. 4c.
+Similarly, Fig. 4d shows the input pattern for 0101, Mx response in Fig. 4e and the FFT spectrum in Fig. 4f.
 As can be seen from the Mx responses in Figs. 4b and 4e, each digit 1 input shows different oscillating amplitude as the magnetization dynamics is influenced not only by their respective pulses in bi(t), but also by the previous Ie. The influence of Ie gradually decreases with time, and hence each input has varying dynamics and influence of the past inputs as a function of time.
 As expected, the change in relaxation dynamics plays a key role in the oscillation amplitude.
 Since the magnetization dynamics for each digit 1 input is different, a large oscillation amplitude with a red shift of frequency in the nonlinear excitation regime is observed.
 Such a behavior is clearly seen in the FFT spectra of Figs. 4c and 4f.
 In case of the Imod scheme, the FFTs were collected from the Mx in the range of input pulse patterns bi(t) (Supporting Figure S4).
 The FFT amplitudes filtered at 9.0 GHz are 0.037 and 0.017 for 1010 and 0101, respectively.
 Therefore, these two input patterns can be easily classified with the Imod scheme which the previous regular pulse scheme could not classify.
 Similarly, 1000 and 0001 patterns can also be separated by using the FFT amplitude due to the difference in the rate of relaxation.
 The 16 combinations of 4-bit digit input patterns and their respective magnetization dynamics are illustrated in Supporting Figure S5.

 Figure 5a shows the filtered FFT amplitude for different 4-bit input patterns with IP1.
 Due to the distinction in the filtered amplitude values, a 4-bit digit pattern can be quantized and represented as a 1-D analog output.
 We further analyzed the influence of different input Ie and δ values of IP1 on the separation of 4-bit digit patterns.
 The results are compared using a commonly used metric in pattern recognition problems, called separability index, (SI) which is a measure of the average difference between the outputs, for different classes of input parameters53,54.
 Figure 5b shows SI for IP1 with Ie = 1.4 - 6.0 mA and δ = 5 ns.
 For Ie = 1.4 and 2.0 mA, the magnetization precession excited by a digit 1 input relaxes before the arrival of the next input.
 This results in the FFT amplitudes being very close to each other, leading to low SI.
 On the other hand, for Ie = 4.0, 5.0 and 6.0 mA, the magnetization precession excited by a digit 1 input shows a large amplitude of auto-oscillation, resulting in the consecutive bi(t) pulses oscillating at the same amplitude.
 Hence, the input patterns such as 0111, 1011, 1101, 1110 and 1111 give the FFT amplitudes very close to each other.
 This results in similar SI values for Ie = 4.0, 5.0, 6.0 mA, indicating that the effectiveness of the excitatory pulse in distinguishing the different input patterns has been lost.
 We observe the maximum SI in case of Ie = 3.0 mA, which indicates a balance between the Ie pulse and bit(t) pulses.